Exact Results in D=2 Supersymmetric Gauge Theories: One-Loop Determinants

 \section{One-Loop Determinants}

 Here we present the computation of the one-loop determinants in the localization computation of the partition function.
-Our starting point is the quadratic part of the vector and chiral multiplet actions \eqref{vm_action} and \eqref{chiralmult} in the background (\ref{saddlept}) with the addition of the gauge fixing ghosts $\bar{c},c$ and the Lagrange multiplier ${b}$.
+Our starting point is the quadratic part of the vector and chiral multiplet actions \rf{vm_action} and \rf{chiralmult} in the background \rf{saddlept} with the addition of the gauge fixing ghosts $\bar{c},c$ and the Lagrange multiplier ${b}$.
 The various terms are

 where $\cG$ is the gauge fixing condition corresponding to the choice of gauge